AHC’s Response: COVID-19 in Cambodia

 AHC, like organisations around the world, is facing unprecedented challenges.

-For us, the challenge is two-fold; we remain committed to providing essential paediatric services for Cambodian’s children, yet as a non-profit organization working closely with our donors and supporters, the global and local economic toll of the virus threatens our ability to protect and improve child health in Cambodia.
+For us, the challenge is two-fold; we remain committed to providing essential paediatric services for Cambodia’s children, yet as a non-profit organization working closely with our donors and supporters, the global and local economic toll of the virus threatens our ability to protect and improve child health in Cambodia.

 Downloadable Media Resources: